CopernicaMarketingSoftware/Documentation/Publisher/en/feedback-bounces.md

 ## Variables

-With each POST call the variables in the table below are sent over.
+With each POST call the variables in the table below are sent cover.
 The POST data is sent with the application/x-www-form-urlencoded content type.

 Associative arrays such as "parameters" and "fields" are sent per key-value pair,